Demvok/LikeBot/README.md

 ### TO DO:

-Must:
+- add account status as meta
+- implement various exception messages for client errors

 - implement task report logic (task, date, status, errors from accounts (async exception handling))
 - add api for task import
-- add account status as meta

-Should:
 - automate an provide manual way of session verification
 - route account to session creation for first use
-- implement various exception messages for client errors

 - add creation of neccessary files if they dont exist
 - add check for validated posts if they still exist
 - implement time tracking into logs or abandon it

-Could:
 - implement proxy logic (import, status, links to accounts)

-### Questions:
-- 123

 ## Changelog